LinuxForHealth/FHIR/demo/README.md

 Once the server is running, navigate to http://localhost:9080/openapi/ui to explore the server endpoints.

 ### Adding implementation guides
-The IBM FHIR Server can be extended with conformance resources from FHIR implementation guides as described at https://linuxforhealth.github.io/FHIR/guides/FHIRValidationGuide.
+The LinuxForHealth FHIR Server can be extended with conformance resources from FHIR implementation guides as described at https://linuxforhealth.github.io/FHIR/guides/FHIRValidationGuide.

-If the IBM FHIR Server team has already packaged the desired implementation guide, you can use the following command to use maven to download the latest version of this IG jar to the mounted userlib directory:
+If the LinuxForHealth FHIR Server team has already packaged the desired implementation guide, you can a command like the following one to ask Maven to download the latest version of this IG jar to the mounted userlib directory:
 ```
 mvn dependency:copy -DoutputDirectory=fhir/userlib -Dartifact=com.ibm.fhir:fhir-ig-us-core:LATEST
 ```